South and West Somerset abstraction licensing strategy

 4.6 Protected sites

-The Conservation of Habitats and Species Regulations 2017 (Habitats Regulations) provides a very high level of protection to 2 types of designated sites due to their special environment.
-These are:
+The Conservation of Habitats and Species Regulations 2017 (Habitats Regulations) provides a very high level of protection to:

 - Special Areas of Conservation (SAC), which contribute to biodiversity by maintaining and restoring habitats and species

-- Special Protection Areas (SPAs), which provide protection to birds and their nests, eggs and habitats
+- Special Protection Area (SPA), which provides protection to birds and their nests, eggs and habitats

 Government policy treats Ramsar sites (internationally important wetland sites) in the same way as SACs and SPAs.
-Ramsars, SACs and SPAs are referred to collectively as European sites.
+Ramsar sites, SACs and SPAs are referred to collectively as European sites.
 Sites of Special Scientific Interest (SSSI) also carry a high level of environmental importance.

-Conservation objectives are the main objectives for European and SSSI protected sites to maintain at, or to reach, favourable condition.
+Conservation objectives are the overarching objectives for European and SSSI protected sites to maintain at, or to reach, favourable condition.
 These are set by Natural England.
-The process for setting targets is described through the Joint nature conservation committee approved ‘Common Standards Monitoring Guidance’.
-Natural England uses these targets to assess the condition of European and SSSI protected sites.
-These quantitative targets are considered by Natural England as a prerequisite for achieving the conservation objectives for European or SSSI designated sites.
+The process for setting targets that underpin these objectives is described through the Joint Nature Conservation Committee approved ‘Common Standards Monitoring Guidance’ (CSMG).
+Natural England use CSMG targets to assess the condition of European and SSSI protected sites.
+Natural England consider these quantitative targets a pre-requisite for achieving the conservation objectives for European or SSSI designated sites.
 We have a duty to have regard to Natural England’s advice when determining licence applications that may impact on a designated site.

 We may need more detailed supporting information when a licence application could impact on a designated conservation site.
 This will allow us to complete the required statutory assessment.